3-Car Collisions: Here’s What You Need to Know

 3-Car Collisions Can Be Complicated

-You probably already know intuitively that a wreck with three cars is going to be more complicated than a wreck with two.
+You can probably already guess that a wreck with three cars is going to be more complicated than a wreck with two.

 Let’s consider some of the reasons why.